vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 * Encourage quality posts: thank students whose posts have a positive impact and who answer questions.

-* Check links, images, and videos in additions to the text that students post.
+* Check links, images, and videos in addition to the text that students post.
 Edit offensive or inappropriate posts quickly, and explain why.

 * Review posts with a large number of votes and recognize "star posters" publicly and regularly.